-Daytime TV show Loose Women has been entertaining the nation for almost two decades, and viewers have seen multiple faces take to the panel to discuss the topics of the day over the years.
+The Loose Women presenters have been entertaining the nation for 21 years – and viewers have seen multiple faces take to the panel to discuss the topics of the day over the years.

-Here’s a guide to all the cast members, both present and past, who have hosted the lunchtime chat show.
+Here’s our guide to all the Loose Women presenters, both present and past, who have hosted the lunchtime chat show.

 Current Loose Women hosts

 Ruth Langsford: 1999 to present

 Ruth Langsford made her debut on Loose Women back in 1999 as a guest panellist before officially becoming a regular presenter on the show one year later.

 The star, who appeared in the second episode of the show, has become a firm favourite among fans and has starred in hundreds of episodes.

 Ruth often amuses the audience by spilling details on her marriage to telly star hubby Eamonn Holmes, telling naughty stories and discussing her personal life.

 As well as hosting Loose Women, Ruth has also made a name for herself on ITV’s This Morning.

 However, she and Eamonn were sadly axed from their Friday slot before Christmas, with Alison Hammond and Dermot O’Leary taking their place.